-The holder of an aviation transport business permit is referred to as a domestic air carrier (honpou koukuu unsou jigyosha).
-It is subject to mandatory inspection by the MLIT in connection with its facilities to control, operate and maintain its aircraft and air transport business, and cannot operate or maintain the aircraft if it fails the inspection (Id., Article 102, Paragraph 1).
+The holder of an aviation transport business permit is referred to as a domestic air carrier (honpon konkun unson jigyosha).
+It is subject to mandatory inspection by the MLIT in connection with its facilities to control, operate and maintain its aircraft and air transport business; it cannot operate or maintain the aircraft if it fails the inspection (Id., Article 102, Paragraph 1).

-As regards international carriers, please see question 1.6 below.
+As regards international carriers, please see question 1.6 below